nnmfnwl/dexsetup.cli.installer/README.md

 ### Summary
   1. Install `mandatory packages` and `reconfigure user for ability to use tor`.
-  2. Download or update `dexsetup` to lastest version.
+  2. Download or update `DEXSETUP` to lastest version.
-  3. Choose interactively which `optional dependency packages` to install.
+  3. Choose which `CLI` and `GUI` `dependency packages` to install.
-  4. Choose interactively which `wallets and wallets profiles` to install and configure.
+  4. Choose which `wallets and wallets profiles` to install and configure.
   5. Setup `DEXBOT` and generate all `default trading strategies` from templates.
-  6. setup `BlockDX` the Blocknet DEX graphical user interface app
+  6. setup `BlockDX` the Blocknet DEX graphical user interface app.
-  7. Generate `screen start script` and inform user where main start screen script is and how to enter it, navigate it and detach from it.
+  7. Generate `screen start script` and let user know how to start screen script is and how to connect it, navigate it and detach from it from terminal.
   8. Generate `dexbot reconfigurationm script` used to set wallet addresses used by DEXBOT trading strategies.

 ### How setup dexsetup with cli installer